 Our faculty participate actively in many diverse fields of research including rocketry, geophysics, astrophysics, robotics, atomic and molecular physics, and aerodynamics.
 Faculty incorporate student research as an integral element of each project.
 In addition, our department encourages outreach and public education by providing public planetarium shows and volunteering in local schools.

-Your degree from Henderson State University Department of Physics and Engineering provides a strong foundation in the concepts of physics, preparing you for graduate study and exciting careers.
+Your degree from Henderson State University Department of Engineering and Physics provides a strong foundation in the concepts of physics, preparing you for graduate study and exciting careers.
 Our majors have the skills, opportunities, passion, and ability to succeed, leading to satisfying jobs as tomorrow’s explorers and innovators.

 - Physics Minor